Birmingham-AI/realtime-vector/resources/pgai.md

 - An open-source postgres extension
 - Written (by me!) in SQL, Python, and plpython
 - Allows you to use LLM models directly from your postgres database via SQL
-- Build RAG, semantic search, and AI Agents with suite of PostgreSQL extensions for AI: pgvector, pgvectorscale and pgai.
-- Removes operational complexity of managing a separate vector database.
-- pgvector + pgvectorscale: Fast vector search at 100M+ vector scale, with time and metadata filter capabilities
-- Better Dev Experience: Multiple data type support, SQL query language, and PostgreSQL ecosystem.
 - Supports:
   - OpenAI
   - Ollama